-This manual is the primary reference guide for State of Iowa precinct election officials.
-It has been developed by the Secretary of State's Office for use by county auditors.
+• This is the primary training for State of Iowa precinct election officials.
+It has been developed by the Secretary of State's Office for use by County Auditors.

-The manual begins with overview information, followed by sections that are designed to walk you through your duties in setting up and managing a polling place...to processing voters...to closing down and returning supplies after the polls close.
-Checklists, diagrams, and flow charts along with other visual aides are included throughout the manual.
+The training begins with overview information, followed by sections that are designed to walk you through your duties in setting up and managing a polling place...to process voters...to closing down and returning supplies after the polls close.

-We welcome your comments, ideas, or suggestions on ways to continue to improve this manual.
+• We welcome your comments, ideas or suggestions on ways to continue to improve training.
 Please send your recommendations to your County Auditor.